chiropterascout/blog/about.md

 permalink: /about/
 ---

-code is art. or art is code. or I’m a developer with a fine arts degree.
-I currently work for @ACMILabs.
+hi, I’m a software developer with a fine arts degree.
+I currently work for [@ACMILabs](https://github.com/acmilabs).